diolemo/autodl-irssi-wiki/Filter Header.md

 **freeleech**
 > **Type:** Boolean
 **Example:** freeleech = true
 **Description:** Only supported on a few trackers.
 Set to true if you only want to download freeleech releases.
-Set to false if you only want non-scene releases.
+Set to false if you only want non-freeleech releases.
 Don't set if you don't care.

 **freeleech-percents**
 > **Type:** Number list